utsaslab/squirrelfs/artifact_evaluation.md

 - SquirrelFS can be run without `clwb` support on processors that have `clflush`/`clflushopt` support, but this may negatively impact performance, as these instructions are slower.
 Support for these instructions can be checked by running `lscpu`.
 - SquirrelFS can be run on emulated or real PM.
 We suggest using the provided hardware or another machine with Intel Optane DC PMM; if this is not an option, note that running the experiments on PM emulated with DRAM will have different performance results.
 - The filebench workload `webproxy` may experience errors on machines with a relatively low number of threads or less PM.
 If the test fails, try reducing the value of `nthreads` in `evaluation/filebench/workloads/webproxy.f`.
 - The default configurations of the RocksDB and LMDB benchmarks will run out of space on devices smaller than 128GB.
 If using a smaller PM device, please reduce the number of operations/records proportionally to the size of the device (e.g., if using 64 GB of PM, use 1/2 of the default values).
+Please see the [Modifying experiments](#modifying-experiments) section for info on changing these values.
 - Most experiments can be done with less than 20GB of PM; the exception is the Linux checkout experiment, as the kernel source code takes up approximately 16GB of storage space.

 ## Running experiments